-\subsubsection{Range measurement}
+\subsubsection{Range Measurement}

-{ As shown in Fig. \ref{radar-theory} (b), for a static object with a distance $d$ to the radar, the time delay of the received signal is calculated as $\tau=\frac{f_{b}}{S}=\frac{2d}{c}$, where $c$ is the speed of light.
+{ For a static object with a distance $d$ to the radar (Fig. \ref{radar-theory}(b)), the time delay of the received signal is $\tau=\frac{f_{b}}{S}=\frac{2d}{c}$, where $c$ is the speed of light.
 Hence, the relation between the range $d$ and beat frequency $f_{b}$ is $d=\frac{f_{b}c}{2S}$.
 To calculate the range, a Fast Fourier Transform (Range-FFT) is applied to convert the IF signal from the time domain to the frequency domain for each chirp.
-The initial phase ($\phi$) of the IF signal is indicated as $\phi=2\pi f_c\tau=\frac{4 \pi d}{\lambda}$, where $\lambda$ is the wavelength. }
+The initial phase ($\phi$) of the IF signal is $\phi=2\pi f_c\tau=\frac{4 \pi d}{\lambda}$, where $\lambda$ is the wavelength. }

-\subsubsection{Velocity measurement}
+\subsubsection{Velocity Measurement}

-{ For a moving object with range $d$ and velocity $v$, there is a tiny displacement $\Delta d$ between two consecutive chirps, as shown Fig. \ref{radar-theory} (c).
+{ For a moving object with range $d$ and velocity $v$, there is a tiny displacement $\Delta d$ between two consecutive chirps, as shown Fig. \ref{radar-theory}(c).
 This causes an IF frequency change $\Delta f_b=f_{b2}-f_{b1}=S(\tau_2-\tau_1)=S(\frac{2(d+\Delta d)}{c}-\frac{2d}{c})=\frac{2S\Delta d}{c}$ and a phase change $\Delta \phi=\frac{4\pi\Delta d}{\lambda}=\frac{4\pi vT_c}{\lambda}$.
 Normally, the $\Delta f_b$ caused by $\Delta d$ is negligible compared to the scale of the sweep bandwidth (B), whereas the phase change is more sensitive to the object's movement between chirps in one frame.
-Hence, to estimate the velocity, an FFT across the chirps (along slow time axis, see Fig. 1(d)) for each range bin in one frame is applied after Range-FFT processing, as called Doppler-FFT.
-More details of the FMCW radar principle are introduced by the website of Texas Instruments (TI)\footnote{See https://training.ti.com/node/1139153}. }
+Hence, to estimate the velocity, an FFT across the chirps (along slow time axis, see Fig. \ref{radar-theory}(d)) for each range bin in one frame is applied after Range-FFT processing, as called Doppler-FFT.
+More details of the FMCW radar principle are in the website of Texas Instruments (TI)\footnote{See https://training.ti.com/node/1139153}. }